What Is Juice In Sports Betting?

 For example, let’s say that a sportsbook offers odds on a football game with a juice of 10%.
 If you wager $100 on one team to win, they will need to risk $110 to win $100.
 The extra $10 represents the juice or commission charged by the sportsbook.
 If you win the wager, they will receive a payout of $210 ($100 stake plus $100 winnings minus $10 juice).
 If you lose the wager, the sportsbook keeps the $110.

 The amount of juice charged by a sportsbook can vary depending on the particular game or event, the betting market, and other factors.
-Higher juice rates can make it more difficult to turn a profit over the long term, so it’s important for you to consider the juice as part of your overall betting strategy.
+Higher juice rates can make it more difficult to turn a profit over the long term, so you need to consider the juice as part of your overall betting strategy.

 How is sports betting juice calculated?